 These problems can be encountered by taking a prevention measure in pre-calculus topic, which may help to build up more understanding in rate of change.
-For instance, student familiarity with time-based parameter may result from an abundant of motion context learning or temporal-based application while attending about rate.
-Plus, a relationship between two quantities was also first learnt during ratio topic which may help students to engage with multiplicative comparison, hence was able to adopt and conceive how rate of change happened among quantities.
-These prevention measures may help pre-service teachers to have basic skills in covariation, but providing an adequate learning opportunity is also important.
-For instance, incorporating real-life covariation task by implementing various activities as shown in the studies by Kertil et al. (2019) and Lynn et al. (2017), has been proven to improve students' covariation skill, hence, foster a better understanding of how rate of change works.
+For instance, student familiarity with time-based parameter may resulted from abundant of motion context learning or temporal-based application while attending about rate.
+Plus, a relationship between two quantities also first learnt during ratio topic which may help student to engage with multiplicative comparison, hence able to adopt and conceive how rate of change happened among quantities.
+These prevention measures may help pre-service teachers to have basic skill in covariation, but an adequate learning opportunity also important to be provided.
+For instances, incorporating real-life covariation task by implementing various activities as shown in the studies by Kertil et al. (2019) and Lynn et al. (2017), has been proven to improve students' covariation skill, hence, foster a better understanding of how rate of change works.